starling021/Phishing-API/README.md

 5) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API

-6) Add your web service account to /etc/sudoers (www-data for Apache)
+6) Optionally run Responder and BeEF in a screen session and import the crontab file

-7) Optionally run Responder and BeEF in a screen session and import the crontab file
+7) Enable browscap in your php.ini config and point to it in your web directory "/var/www/html/browscap.ini" (included in this repo)

-8) Enable browscap in your php.ini config and point to it in your web directory (included in this repo)
+8) Enjoy! :)  Message me if you have any issues.
+This does not work on Windows!